Lung transplant is surgery to replace one or both diseased lungs with healthy lungs from a human donor.

 Risks of lung transplant include:

-For most adults, the amount of time you spend on a waiting list usually does not determine how soon you get a lung.
-Waiting time is often at least 2 - 3 years.
+For most adults, the amount of time you spend on a waiting list most often does not determine how soon you get a lung.
+Waiting time is often at least 2 to 3 years.

 While you are waiting for a new lung:

-Before the procedure, always tell your doctor or nurse:
+Before the procedure, always tell your provider:

-You should expect to stay in the hospital for 7 - 21 days after a lung transplant.
+You should expect to stay in the hospital for 7 to 21 days after a lung transplant.
 You will likely spend time in the intensive care unit (ICU) right after surgery.
 Most centers that perform lung transplants have standard ways of treating and managing lung transplant patients.